aristanetworks/avd/docs/pyavd/simple_example_5_to_6.md

 +    from pyavd.api.schemas import EOSConfig
 +    from pyavd.api.validation import ValidatedDataResult

-# 'generate_inventory' is a module which generates a test inventory
+# 'generate_inventory' is a module which generates a test inventory.
-# This should be replaced with something that reads a proper inventory like the ansible inventory.
+# This should be replaced with something that reads a proper inventory like the Ansible inventory.
 from generate_inventory import generate_hostvars

 # Prepare output directories